MakeContributions/markdown-dungeon/english/time-travel/0/8/8-2AEA.md

-**You are going to sleep in one of the beds 🛌.**
+**You decide to sleep in the largest bed, nearest where the machete was found 🛌.**

-In the night someone is entering the house.
-You woke up to what felt like a blunt blow to the head.
+You sleep soundly, and gently stir to the sound of footsteps in the frontroom.

+Not fully awake, you sit up, and promptly receive a blunt blow to the head - knocking you back onto your pillow.

-Before you could react, a second one followed.
+Before you could react, a second one follows.

 You're dying ☠️.